Hurtu

 The company was founded in 1880 as Hurtu, Hautin et Diligeon as a maker of sewing machines but soon added machine tools and bicycles to their range.
 In 1895 E. Diligeon bought out his partners and renamed the company Diligeon et Cie but continued to use the Hurtu name on his products.
 They made their first car in 1896, a licence built version of the Leon Bollée tricar.
 They ended up making more of these then Leon Bollée themselves.
-Four wheel vehicles followed in 1897 with a close copy of the German Benz, a version of which was also made in England by Belsize Motors in Manchester.
+Four-wheeled vehicles followed in 1897 with a close copy of the German Benz.